aaronbloomfield/ccc/hws/ethprivate/index.md

 ### Part 8: Explorer

 We have a web-based blockchain explorer for our private Ethereum blockchain.
-The link to that is on the Canvas landing page.
+The link to that is on the Canvas assignment page.
 Browse that site, and play around with the search functionality.
 Directions for how to use it are on the main page.
 Note that the site updates every minute, so if you make a transaction, it will not be immediately visible there -- the time of the last update is listed on the main page (the second to last bullet under 'Statistics').

 Find the web page that contains the transaction (not the block!) where you send me the 1 (fake) ETH; you will need to submit this URL.
 You should also see the block number listed there as well.
 These go into the `send_txn_url` and `send_txn_block_number` fields in ethprivate.py.